FSund/ha-iracing-monitor/README.md

 # iRacing Home Assistant Monitor

+Monitors iRacing session state and sends it to Home Assistant via MQTT.

 ## Requirements

 Requires `windres.exe` and `ar.exe` from [mingw-w64](https://www.mingw-w64.org/) to build the Windows resources (only used to set the icon).